| Be a SourceWatcher! Sign up to receive the Weekly Spin - CMD's free weekly e-newsletter. |

 From SourceWatch

-The Association for Competitive Technology (ACT) was a group that was founded in 1998 in response to the anti-trust action against Microsoft then taking place in the United States.
-(The groups website is no longer active and the last archived version of its website dates from July 2007, so the group now appears to be defunct).
+The Association for Competitive Technology (ACT) is a group that was founded in 1998 in response to the anti-trust action against Microsoft then taking place in the United States.

 The initial version of the groups website, which was first indexed in October 1999, stated that "as a grassroots information technology trade association, ACT is working to preserve the freedom to achieve, compete and innovate."
 (The group's orignial office address was 1225 Eye St. NW, Suite 500, Washington, DC, 20005.[1]